pemcg/manageiq-automation-howto-guide/chapter17/catalogiteminitialization.md

 ##### Single Tag

 We can also create a text box service dialog element to apply a single tag.
-We name the service dialog element as...
+We name the service dialog element as:

 tag\_0\__tag\_category_

-...for example...
+For example:

 ![screenshot](images/screenshot10.png)